 \section{Introduction}

 Nonsmooth objective functions are central to modern optimization, particularly in machine learning and operations research.
-Yet, non-smoothness remains a major hurdle for the first-order methods required in large-scale settings; the linear convergence rates of smooth, strongly convex problems \cite{lan2020first,nesterov2013introductory} deteriorate to sublinear rates for their nonsmooth counterparts.
+Yet, nonsmoothness remains a major hurdle for first-order methods required in large-scale settings; the linear convergence rates of first-order methods for smooth, strongly convex problems \cite{lan2020first,nesterov2013introductory} deteriorate to sublinear rates for their nonsmooth counterparts.
 This fundamental gap is well-documented in lower complexity theory \cite{nemirovskij1983problem}.
 To overcome this limitation, algorithms must exploit the underlying structure of the objective.
-In this work, we investigate how to utilize piecewise-smooth structures to bridge the divide between smooth and nonsmooth optimization.
+In this work, we investigate how to exploit piecewise-smooth structures to bridge the divide between smooth and nonsmooth optimization.

 Specifically, we consider the problem of minimizing a nonsmooth convex function $f(x)$ over a convex set $X$: